 Sanity for Winter Days

 These sensory activities have been a life-saver!
-Whenever we get bored at home, I’ll pull out a sensory activity or two, and the afternoon will pass much more quickly.
+Whenever we get bored at home, especially during a cold winter day, I’ll pull out a sensory activity or two, and the afternoon will pass much more quickly.
 Little Miss has been whining less, and she’ll often ask for an “activity” and point to the closet where I keep everything.
 For only a little money and effort, we’ve been having screen-free entertainment for weeks!